speakleash/speakleash-instruct-creator/conversations/README.md

 # Conversations

-Example of the conversation record and it's fields.
+Example of the conversation record and it's fields:

 ```json
 {